 2) Tote Bags (Sewn) - This location will accept most any tote bags that are approximately 16x16 in size and we are looking for a wide variety of fabrics to appeal to men, women and everyone in between!
 They also need a few in fabrics for kids.
 Leaving a Legacy reports to us that their favorite tote is Two Tone Fabric Tote or The Crafting Change Taco Tote

-3) Port Pillows - (Sewn/Knit/Crochet)-This project is fast and easy.
-We have one pattern for each crafty type that we have approved.
-We like this pattern because it has two straps to secure the pillow to the seat belt.
-We understand that there are many ways to make a port pillow, however this is the port pillow that has been approved for this project.
+3) Port Pillows - (Sewn/Crochet)-This project is fast and easy.
+We understand that there are many ways to make a port pillow, however if you are sewing one, our charity partner prefers the port pillow with wings.
 Please follow this pattern for this partner.
 Leaving A Legacy reports back to us that port pillows really need to be stuffed FIRMLY to be effective.
 Please ensure you are really stuffing your port pillows nice and firm!

 4) Cosmetic Bag - (Sewn) This little zip up pouch (or snap bag) is a fun project and we have several suggested patterns to make these up!
 You are welcome to use any pattern you like as long as it meets are general sizing guidelines of approximately 9"x7" If using the snap bag pattern for Leaving A Legacy, this partner requests that you box pleat the bottom so the bag can stand up.
 They also need some cosmetic bags in fun prints for kids!